TeddyBearKilla/TeddyBearKilla/README.md

 🌱 I’m learning **Inkscape & GIMP (GNU Image Manipulation Program)**

-💬 Feel free to ask me about **Making Grub Setups or Afterglow / Qogir Cursor Recolors for you**
+💬 Feel free to ask me about **Making Grub Setups or Afterglow / Qogir / Graphite Cursor Recolors for you**

 📬 How to reach me **noobilla@protonmail.com**